 TOGETHER FOR PEOPLE AND WILDLIFE

-By supporting Land for Life you can help people improve their livelihoods while protecting the elephants, lions and other animals they share their home with.
+By donating to the Land for Life project you’ll support community efforts to help people improve their livelihoods while protecting the elephants, lions and other animals they share their home with.

 For further information please visit our FAQ page

-Donate £10£10could be double to £20 to help developwildlife friendly, sustainable livelihoods,such as beekeeping associations.
+Donate £10£10could help developwildlife friendly, sustainable livelihoods,such as beekeeping associations.

-Donate £20£20could be doubled to £40 to helpselect, train and equip more community scoutsto protect animals such as lions and tackle the illegal wildlife trade.
+Donate £20£20could helpselect, train and equip more community scoutsto protect animals such as lions and tackle the illegal wildlife trade.

-Donate £50£50could be doubled to £100 to support our work with communities tosustainably manage forests and rangelandsensuring space and connectivity for elephants and other wildlife
+Donate £50£50could support our work with communities tosustainably manage forests and rangelandsensuring space and connectivity for elephants and other wildlife

-Donate £100£100could be doubled to £200 to helpreduce conflict between people and wildlifesupporting communities with deterrent lights and reinforced livestock enclosures
+Donate £100£100could helpreduce conflict between people and wildlifesupporting communities with deterrent lights and reinforced livestock enclosures